 BT TV channels

-While it may not quite be there yet when it comes to competing with Virgin and Sky TV for sheer variety, BT TV has made great strides to catch up.
+While it may not quite be there yet when it comes to competing with Virgin and Sky TV for sheer variety, BT TV has made great strides to catch up, especially with the recent introduction of NOW TV as a core part of its packages.
 Still, you'll be making some compromises you perhaps wouldn't have to with those other providers, so it's a good idea to know exactly what you're getting, and what you'll be missing.

-BT TV has, however, grown considerably since then, offering the (at the time) UK's first 4K-capable set-top box, as well as adding steadily to its channel count and bolstering its now rather outstanding BT Sport offering with Premier League and Champion's League football, along with dozens of other sports and events.
-This page, then, is basically a snapshot of how the service looks in 2018.
+BT TV has, however, grown considerably since then, offering the (at the time) UK's first 4K-capable set-top box, as well as adding steadily to its channel count and bolstering its now rather outstanding BT Sport offering with Premier League and Champions’ League football, along with dozens of other sports and events.
+This page, then, is basically a snapshot of how the service looks in 2021.

 Channels available on BT TV

 BT TV might not have the channel count of Sky or Virgin Media's top-end bundles, but there's nevertheless a whole lot of stuff here to like.
 Here are our top ten picks of channels you should check out on BT TV.
-You can see the full list of channels on BT's own website.
+Channels available will vary according to your package choice.

-- 1. BT Sport – Granted you can add BT Sport on to other subscription packages at a cost, but with BT TV you'll get it in some form at least for free.
-You'll get All four BT Sport channels and BoxNation, including 52 live Premier League matches and every single UEFA Champions League game, exclusive to BT Sport
+- 1. BT Sport – BT includes all its BT Sport channels in several of its packages at no extra cost.
+You'll get All four BT Sport channels, including live Premier League matches and every single UEFA Champions League game, exclusive to BT Sport

-- 3. Sky Sports – It won't come as standard and it's not cheap to bolt it on, but any sports nut would be crazy not to find a way to work Sky Sports into their monthly budget.
+- 3. Sky Sports with NOW TV – Comes as standard in Big Sport and VIP and is also available as a bolt-on for other packages.
+Any sports nut would be crazy not to find a way to work NOW Sports into their monthly budget.
 These days there are 11 channels, most of them covering a specific sport (football, cricket, F1 and so on), with a few such as Mix, Main Event and Arena showing a mix of the sports left over.
 You will also get Sky Sports News

-- 4. Sky Cinema – Again, you will have to pay a fair bit extra for Sky Cinema, but it still provides excellent value for money with 11 movie channels and on-demand access to over 1,000 movies at any given time included in the price
+- 4. Sky Cinema with NOW TV – Included as standard in some packages but also available as an add-on.
+Sky Cinema provides excellent value for money with 11 movie channels and on-demand access to over 1,000 movies at any given time included in the price

 - 5. Sky One – Provides a solid mix of programmes you won't find elsewhere, including A League Of Their Own, Blacklist, Modern Family, In The Long Run, The Simpsons, Sick Of It and many, many more